Supersheep50/hey-look-listen-quiz/README.md

 ### Code

 - Code ideas and content were adapted from my previous project, A History of the PlayStation.
-- Some code used from course material and project Love Maths.
+- Some code used from course material and project Love Maths to build the score countergoogle drive.
 - Code to build Timer used from [StackOverflow](https://stackoverflow.com/questions/29971898/how-to-create-an-accurate-timer-in-javascript)(https://stackoverflow.com/questions/44314897/javascript-timer-for-a-quiz) and [edureka!](https://www.edureka.co/blog/creating-an-online-quiz-application-implementing-countdown-timer/)
 - Advice, help and guidance for my whole project from my mentor Tim and my partner Steph.